jayfuku/jayfuku/README.md

 # 🥇 Notable Projects

-Unfortunately, I am unable to host some of these projects on github due to them being school assigments

 * **Othello Ai**, *C++*
   - Developed an Othello AI which went head to head against other Othello AIs